osmose-model/osmose/cran-comments.md

 # version 3.3.3

+**round 5**

+The cache flushing of the Java executables is forced in the vignettes.
+This is to force the flushing of the corrupted JAR file that may have remained on CRAN cache directory.

 **round 4**

 Jar files are now downloaded through Zip files.
 Direct downloading of the `jar` files caused